Vickylove5223/RecordLane/README.md

 - **Responsive Design**: Perfect on desktop, tablet, and mobile

 ## Getting Started

+Once you have RecordLane running (see "How to Run" section above):

 1. **Connect YouTube**: Authorize RecordLane to access your YouTube account
 2. **Choose Recording Mode**: Select screen, camera, or both